Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Numerical analysis

-To solve the system of differential equations ($\ref{Grr}$)-($\ref{phi}$), appropriate boundary conditions must be chosen.
-We first set the boundary conditions for the $f(R)$ framework.
-For physical consistency, it can be assumed that the equations satisfy asymptotic flatness similar to the Schwarzschild spacetime at infinity and regularity at the origin
+To solve the system of differential equations (\ref{Grr})-(\ref{phi}), appropriate boundary conditions must be selected.
+We first establish the boundary conditions for the $f(R)$ framework.
+For physical consistency, we assume that the equations satisfy asymptotic flatness, similar to Schwarzschild spacetime at infinity, and regularity at the origin